 Venture capital firms

-It can be challenging to persuade these firms to invest in your business unless you can show that your product is product-market fit.
+It can be challenging to persuade these firms to invest in your business unless you can show that your product is a product-market fit.
 Hence, it may be wise to raise capital via other means before applying for venture capital funding (eg funding from angel investors or crowdfunding).

 Similar to engaging angel investors, these firms can introduce you to their network and other opportunities such as partnerships.
 They can also offer guidance in crucial areas including recruitment, marketing, financial management and legal matters.